invertase/docs.page/docs/index.md

 At [Invertase](https://invertase.io) we're always building new Open Source products for the community.
 One of the most important yet undervalued aspects of a successful Open Source product is documentation.
-Using GitHub README files or Wiki's is a great place to start, however common issues quickly start to arise.
+Using GitHub README files or Wiki's is a great place to start, however common issues quickly start to arise:

+- Markdown only supports basic HTML.
 - Documentation isn't searchable.
-- Markdown only supports basic HTML.
 - Adding navigation is tricky, slow and repetitive.

 Existing solutions such as GitHub pages, or building a custom documentation website help solve these problems,